 Enter Bernie Sanders, who has introduced his “Medicare for All” single-payer healthcare bill.
 The bill would cover the health expenses of all Americans, with payments coming only from the government.
 The bill includes a few options for paying for this expanded healthcare coverage, but they mostly boil down to the expected taxes on corporations and wealthy individuals.

-To be clear, there’s no way this bill will pass either the House or Senate, or that it would be signed by President Trump if it were.
+To be clear, there’s no way this bill will pass either the House or Senate, or that it would be signed by President Trump if it did.
 Single-payer healthcare is a reform that requires Democratic control over the government, something they completely lack now.
 What makes this bill most notable is who’s getting behind it.

 Sixteen Democratic senators have expressed support for the bill, which is about a third of the Democrats in the Senate.
 Support for single-payer healthcare has become a sort of progressive litmus test within the Democratic Party, serving as an on-the-record identifier of being part of the “Sanders Wing.”
 The reason Sanders has introduced his healthcare bill now is to double down on the disruption his presidential campaign caused within the party and create more visible support for single-payer within the Senate Democratic Caucus.